Chizuru45/Chizuru45/README.md

 - ✍️ I’m currently student on Universitas Terbuka

-- 🌱 I’m currently learning Javacript, Nodejs, Reactjs, Cloud Computing, Figma and how to be Techical Writer.
+- 🌱 I’m currently learning Javacript, Nodejs, Reactjs, Cloud Computing, Cyber Security and how to be Techical Writer.

 - 😴 I am a friendly person